-On December 1, 2006, Landec also entered into a five-year co-exclusive technology license and polymer supply agreement ("the Agreement") with Monsanto Company for the use of Landec's Intellicoat polymer seed coating technology.
-Under the terms of the Agreement, Monsanto will pay Landec Ag \$2.6 million per year in exchange for (1) a co-exclusive right to use Landec's Intellicoat temperature-activated seed coating technology worldwide during the license period, (2) the right to be the exclusive global sales and marketing agent for the Intellicoat seed coating technology, and (3) the right to purchase the stock of Landec Ag at any time during the five year term of the Agreement.
-Monsanto will also fund all operating costs, including all Intellicoat research and development, product development and non-replacement capital costs during the five year agreement period.
-For the fiscal years 2008 and 2007, Landec recognized \$5.4 million and \$2.7 million, respectively, in revenues from the Agreement.
+In December 2006, Landec also entered into a five-year co-exclusive technology license and polymer supply agreement ("the Agreement") with Monsanto for the use of Landec's Intellicoat polymer seed coating technology.
+Under the terms of the Agreement, Monsanto has agreed to pay Landec Ag \$2.6 million per year in exchange for (1) a co-exclusive right to use Landec's Intellicoat temperature activated seed coating technology worldwide during the license period, (2) the right to be the exclusive global sales and marketing agent for the Intellicoat seed coating technology, and (3) the right to purchase the technology any time during the five year term of the Agreement.
+Monsanto has also agreed to fund all operating costs, including all Intellicoat research and development, product development and non-replacement capital costs during the five year agreement period.
+For each of the fiscal years ended May 31, 2009 and May 25, 2008 Landec recognized \$5.4 million in revenues and income from the Agreement and for the fiscal year ended May 27, 2007 Landec recognized \$2.7 million in revenues and income from the Agreement.

-The Agreement also provides for a fee payable to Landec Ag of \$4 million if Monsanto elects to terminate the agreement or \$8 million if Monsanto elects to purchase the stock of Landec Ag.
+The Agreement also provides for a fee payable to Landec Ag of \$4 million if Monsanto elects to terminate the agreement or \$10 million, amended from \$8 million in May 2009, if Monsanto elects to purchase Landec Ag.
 If the purchase option is exercised before the fifth anniversary of the Agreement, or if Monsanto elects to terminate the Agreement, all annual license fees and supply payments that have not been paid to Landec Ag will become due upon the purchase.
 If Monsanto does not exercise its purchase option by the fifth anniversary of the Intellicoat agreement, Landec Ag will receive the termination fee and all rights to the Intellicoat seed coating technology will revert to Landec.
-Accordingly, Landec Ag will receive minimum guaranteed payments of \$17 million for license fees and polymer supply payments over five years or \$21 million in maximum payments if Monsanto elects to purchase the stock of Landec Ag.
-The minimum guaranteed payments and the deferred gain of \$2 million per year described above will result in Landec recognizing revenue and operating income of \$5.4 million per year for fiscal years 2008 through 2011 and \$2.7 million per year for fiscal years 2007 and 2012.
-The incremental \$4 million to be received in the event Monsanto exercises the purchase option has been deferred and will be recognized upon the exercise of the purchase option.
+Accordingly, Landec will receive minimum guaranteed payments of \$17 million for license fees and polymer supply payments over five years or \$23 million in maximum payments if Monsanto elects to purchase Landec Ag.
+The minimum guaranteed payments and the deferred gain of \$2 million per year described above will result in Landec recognizing revenue and operating income of \$5.4 million per year for fiscal years 2007 and 2012.
+The incremental \$6 million to be received in the event Monsanto exercises the purchase option has been deferred and will be recognized upon the exercise of the purchase option.
 The fair value of the purchase option was determined by management to be less than the amount of the deferred revenue.

-If Monsanto elects to purchase the stock of Landec Ag, a gain or loss on the sale of the stock of Landec Ag will be recognized at the time of purchase.
-If Monsanto exercises its purchase option, Landec and Monsanto will enter into a new long-term supply agreement in which Landec will continue to be the exclusive supplier of Intellicoat polymer materials to Monsanto.
+If Monsanto elects to purchase Landec Ag, a gain or loss on the sale of Landec Ag will be recognized at the time of purchase.
+If Monsanto exercises its purchase option, Landec expects to enter into a new long-term supply agreement with Monsanto pursuant to which Landec would continue to be the exclusive supplier of Intellicoat polymer materials to Monsanto.